Main: (800) 279-6386

 Michael K. Johnson is a founding partner of Johnson Becker, PLLC.
 Michael exclusively handles plaintiffs’ personal injury cases, with an emphasis on national products liability litigation, and a sharp focus on medical device and pharmaceutical litigation.
 He currently represents individuals throughout the country in claims involving defective medical devices, harmful pharmaceuticals, over-the-counter products, nutritional supplements, and other dangerous and defective products.
-Michael currently serves as the Co-Chair of the Products Liability Section of the Minnesota Association of Justice.
 Nationally, he is involved in numerous mass tort litigations representing injured individuals.
 He has participated in the resolution of global settlements in product liability litigations and has sat on leadership committees in a variety of mass tort litigations.
+Michael has also served as the Co-Chair of the Products Liability Section of the Minnesota Association of Justice.

 Michael has battled major corporations in the courtroom, appellate courts, and up to the U.S. Supreme Court.
 He believes that corporations that choose to put profits before safety need to be held accountable.
 As a result of his dedication to his clients and their cases, Michael was selected as an Attorney of the Year by Minnesota Lawyer in 2009.
 In addition, in 2012 Michael was awarded the Stephen J. Sharpe Public Service Award by the American Association for Justice.
 The Award is presented annually to an attorney and their client whose case tells the story of American civil justice and helps educate state and national policy makers and the public about the importance of consumers’ rights.